AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 If your Commerce application is affected by this change, admin users might see the following message when they log in: `There was an internal error trying to verify your code`.
 You can confirm the cause of the error by checking the `system.log` file in `var/log` for an entry `main.ERROR: The leeway must be lower than the TOTP period`.

 To fix this issue, change the value of the configuration path `twofactorauth/google/otp_window` to be shorter than the TOTP period which is usually 30 seconds.
-For example, you can reset it to the default value of `1` with the command `bin/magento twofactorauth/google/otp_window 1`.
+For example, you can reset it to the default value of `1` with the command `bin/magento config:set twofactorauth/google/otp_window 1`.
 You might need to flush the cache to apply the updated configuration.

 ## 2.4.6